The ABC drama did deliver some answers before going into its hiatus

 1. Who is Quinn loyal to?

 Despite landing back in bed with B6-13 agent, Charlie (George Newbern), we learned that Quinn was on a mission to take down Rowan.
 That was foiled and she had to make a decision.
+By the time she made up her mind, it was too late and Rowan was gone.
 She ended up back at Pope & Associates, but Huck had no apologies waiting for her.
 Instead, he pulled her gladiator status.

 2. Is Olivia's mom really evil?